Apple execs are still steamed Samsung phones copied iPhone patented designs

 A look at Apple designs

-With Apple trying to show the importance of its design process, the trial is showing aspects of an ordinarily secret process.
+With Apple trying to show the importance of its design work, the trial is showing aspects of an ordinarily secret process.

 Apple rejected "hundreds and hundreds" of iPhone prototypes before releasing the first model in 2007, Howarth said.
 One had an octagonal bezel, one was rounded only on the left and right edges, and one had a light-gray front.
 "It didn't represent what we were trying to do, which was create something that felt friendly and understandable," Howarth said.
 "It looked pretty big and square from the front.
 It felt bitty -- just lots of bits."